flofriday/event-registration/README.md

 The app is now available at http://localhost:3000/

+## How it works

+After you deployed the app you can [create a QR Code](https://qr-creator.com/url.php) to the domain where it is running.
+Attendees of the event scan that code and register.
+Once they are registered, a cookie is set, which will only expire after three days or if the user is deleted from the database.
+This means all cookies can be invalidated by deleting the sqlite database file.

+For you, the event host, and your colleagues is a admin page available under `/admin`.
+From there you can export all contacts as JSON or CSV(Excel).
+The admin dashboard also shows the last 10 registered persons which means your colleagues at the entrance don't have to touch attendees phones and can verify registrations from a save distance on their own devices.

 ## Licence

 Everything in this repository is under the MIT license, except for the